robcowart/elastiflow/README.md

 # ElastiFlow&trade; - now deprecated ([try the new solution](https://docs.elastiflow.com/docs/))

 ## PLEASE NOTE: This repository remains for historical purposes, however no part of this legacy solution is shared with the next generation of ElastiFlow&trade;.
-To install the new solution please refer to the documentation at [docs.elastiflow.com](https://docs.elastiflow.com/docs/)
+To install the new solution please refer to the documentation at [docs.elastiflow.com](https://docs.elastiflow.com/docs/).
+For assistance with the new solution, please join the [ElastiFlow Community Slack](https://join.slack.com/t/elastiflowcommunity/shared_invite/zt-lv54rhcx-7esE8r8cqggE5mQlShftpA).

 Now that the new ElastiFlow&trade; Unified Flow Collector is generally available, the legacy Logstash-based solution in this repository is deprecated.
-It will remain here for historical purposes, but will likely only receive minimal updates, if any.
+It will remain here for historical purposes, but will not receive updates.
 You are encouraged to try out the new collector.
 See more details below.

 # We have released the next generation of ElastiFlow&trade; which introduces the new ElastiFlow Unified Flow Collector for Netflow, IPFIX and sFlow.